-The statute of limitations for wrongful death claims in Virginia is in general two years and three years in DC.
+The statute of limitations for wrongful death claims in Virginia is in general two years and also two years in DC.

 What happens if the personal representative doesn’t qualify until after the two year limitation period?
 Doesn’t Virginia Code §8.01-229 act to add an additional year to the limitation period?